mickfuzz/phd4/_posts/2022-1-30-abstract-and-concrete-frameworks.md

 - What are the core skills and concepts I want to communicate in my session?
 How many of them are more abstract and how many are more concrete?
 Do I have a good balance?
 - How do learners first meet core concepts?
 How are they re-enforced?
 Is it through an abstract definition, supported by a more concrete explained example, or via hands on work that they are engaged in?

+Thus why not trial start with hands-on activities to help the engagement of students and to align with UDL principles?
+Can you to try this out in your own lessons?
+Is there an upcoming situation where you could try different approaches and evaluate how students respond?

 <!-- The socio-cultural school holds that rather than being a separate thinking machine, the mind is dependent on the social and cultural webs of meaning that surrounds it.
 We think socially. -->